-- 1. Turn the volume levels of the Digital Keyboard down. - 2.
-Turn on the microphone and then the Digital Keyboard. - 3.
-Use 6 to adjust the volume level of microphone input. - 4.
-Press 6.
+- 1. Turn the volume levels of the Digital Keyboard down. - Turn on the microphone and then the Digital Keyboard. - 3.
+Use 3 to adjust the volume level of microphone input. - 4.
+Press 6 and immediately release it.

 This enters record standby.